globeFrEak/humhub-modules-reputation/README.md

 * Update: Refresh the data
 * Configuration: Opens the module configuration for this space.
 [More info](#Configuration).
-* Export as CSV: Export data to a CSV file.
-Useful to import this data to other systems.
-[More info](#CSV Export)

 ### Users
 Inside your Profile menu you will see a new menu "Reputation".